-Complex reasoning is using multiple pieces of information to arrive at a logical conclusion.
-It involves analyzing different perspectives and making connections between them.
+Complex reasoning is when more than one piece of information is used in its totality to reach a logical conclusion.
+It requires analyzing diverse perspectives and connecting the dots between them.

-For example, consider a situation where you need to decide whether or not to invest in a particular stock.
-Before deciding, you would need to analyze factors such as the company’s financial performance, industry trends, and market conditions.
+For instance, in a situation where you are deciding whether or not to invest in a certain stock, you would consider factors like the firm’s financial performance, how the industry is shaping up, and the general state of the market.

 Another example could be deciding which university to attend.
 Consider factors such as location, program quality, and cost before choosing.

-In both examples, complex reasoning involves considering and connecting multiple factors to arrive at a logical conclusion.
+In both examples, complex thinking and reasoning involve considering and connecting multiple factors to arrive at a logical conclusion.
 It is a valuable skill that can be applied in many areas of life.

 Definition of complex reasoning